-Creosote and soot in the flue is a major contributing cause to most chimney fires.
-Soot and creosote acts as fuel for the fire within the chimney flue.
+Creosote and soot in the flue is a major contributing cause of most chimney fires.
+Soot and creosote act as fuel for the fire within the chimney flue.
 When the conditions are just right, and a spark or flame is introduced up into the chimney, a chimney fire is often the result.

 How do Chimney Fires “Hurt” the Chimney?

 A chimney fire can damage your masonry chimney whether it is old or new.
 The extreme temperatures can melt the mortar and damage both terracotta and stainless steel linings.
 Terracotta linings often crack during chimney fires.
 Stainless steel linings often hold up better during chimney fires than most chimney lining materials, but they can become warped and brittle depending on the circumstances of the fire.

 Tests require a chimney to withstand a flue temperature of up to 2100° Fahrenheit without sustaining any damage.
 Factory-built, metal chimneys designed to vent wood burning stoves or pre-fabricated metal fireplaces are required to pass tests in most jurisdictions in the U.S. If a pre-fabricated, factory-built metal chimney has been damaged by a fire, it should no longer be used and must be replaced.

 Special Effects on Wood Stoves

 A wood stove is made to contain a hot fire.
 The connector pipes running from the stove to the chimney cannot withstand the high temperatures produced during a chimney fire and can warp or separate from the vibrations created by air turbulence during a fire.
 If these pipes have been damaged, they must be replaced before using the unit again.